nlewallen1/disc-golf-tracker/README.md

 Add and remove rounds
 Edit courses, rounds
 View round history
-Track important stats (WIP)
+Track important stats

 Installation:
 Java Development Kit 21 or higher required. sqlite-jdbc-3.50.3.0 included in lib
+Run by using run.bat

 Notes:
 This is a personal project for learning purposes.
 Contributions are not accepted.
-Currently unfinished.